 Profile Unit Tests

-Along with applications, dotTrace allows you to profile unit tests.
-The profiling workflow looks like follows:
+Along with applications, dotTrace lets you profile unit tests.
+The profiling workflow looks as follows:

 Step 1.
 Configuring a profiling session

 Before starting a profiling session, you must select a profiling configuration:

 The profiling configuration specifies profiling session settings like which profiling type will be used, whether child processes must be profiled, and so on.

 The profiling target is a unit test runner that runs selected tests.